amaranth-lang/rfcs/text/0041-fixed-point.md

   - IEEE 754 defaults to round to nearest, ties to even, which is more expensive to implement.
   - Should we make it user selectable?
     - We still need a default mode used when a higher precision number is passed to `.eq()`.
+  - samimia-swks@: In most DSP applications, simple truncating is done (bit picking, which is equivalent to a floor()) because it's free.
+I would vote for that being the default behavior at least.
+  - ld-cd@: (...)
+Truncate is still a reasonable default for most applications.
+  - ld-cd@: (...)
+I think a better approach would be to leave rounding and several other common operations that require platform dependent lowering to a subsequent RFC (...).
   - vk2seb@: Both truncation and simple rounding (round to nearest) are commonly used in DSP algorithms.
-For now, we provide only `truncate()` and `round()` strategies (now reflected above).
-Additional rounding strategies may be added in a future RFC, however we will always need a default rounding strategy.
+For now, we provide only `reshape()` (truncation, now reflected above).
+Additional rounding strategies may be added in a future RFC, however we will always need a default rounding strategy, and truncation seems like a sane default.

 - Are there any other operations that would be good to have?
   - From ld-cd@: `min()`, `max()` on `fixed.Shape` (vk2seb@: agree, heavily use this)